azevedo66/sale-lobby-manager/README.md

 ### Manual Override
 - Move a player between rotation and waiting list.
 - Remove a player entirely.
 - Insert waiting players directly into a rotation.
-- **Use Case:** Adjust rotations manually to fix imbalances or efficiently add new players.

 ### End Rotation
 - Ends all sales for a group (resets all players' businesses to 0).
 - Players are moved back to the waiting list.

 ### Non-Helper
-- Tag players as **non-helpers** if they are unable to sell or assist in selling.
+- Tag players as **non-helpers** if they cannot particpate.
-- Tagged players are added to the **Non-Helpers** list.
+- Tagged players are added to the **Non-Helpers** list and are exluded from rotations.
 - Tags can be removed when the player is able to participate.

 ### Small Rotation Waiting
+- Players with 0-1 businesses can be marked as waiting for a small rotation.
+- They stay in the waiting list until manually grouped.
 - **Purpose:** Allows players with very few businesses to indicate they are waiting for a small rotation without being automatically grouped.
-- **How It Works:**
-  - Players with 0–1 businesses can be tagged as **waiting for a small rotation**.
-  - Tagged players remain in the waiting list until they are manually added to a normal rotation.
-- **Rules:**
-  - Players stay in the waiting list until manually moved.
-  - No automatic business balancing is performed for small rotation tags.
-- **Manual Override:**
-  - Move tagged players into a normal rotation.
-  - Remove the small rotation tag once added to a rotation.

 ---

 ## Quick Start
 1. Add players to the system with their number of businesses.
-2. Initialize rotations—players are automatically balanced by business count.
+2. Initialize rotations into balanced groups of 3-4 players.
-3. Use manual override if rotations are unbalanced or new players join.
+3. Use manual override if groups need adjustment.
 4. End rotations when a sale cycle completes, moving players back to the waiting list.
-5. Optionally, tag players with 0–1 businesses as **waiting for a small rotation**.
+6. Optionally, tag players with 0–1 businesses as **waiting for a small rotation**.